2010 NCAA Division I men's basketball tournament: Schedule and venues

+Indianapolis hosted the Final Four for the 6th time, having previously hosted in 2006, and was also the first to be held at the stadium; the RCA Dome and Market Square Arena hosted past Final Fours when the event was held in Indianapolis.

 Qualifying teams

 Automatic bids

 The following teams were automatic qualifiers for the 2010 NCAA field by virtue of winning their conference's tournament (except for the Ivy League, whose regular-season champion received the automatic bid).